 These components for AI are now widely available and companies like Optalitix specialise in this kind of implementation and delivery on a regular basis.

-No more excuses for not engaging AI in your business.
+No more excuses for not engaging in AI for business purposes.

 Dani Katz – Director and Founder Optalitix